backdrop-contrib/notify/README.txt

 by node type.
 Having nothing checked defaults to sending notifications about all node types.

-The Users tab is to review and see per-user settings, and to process the notification queue.
+The Users tab is to review and see per-user settings, to process the notification queue, and to inspect the current status of the notification queue.

+The radio buttons below the heading "Process notification queue" has the following meanings:

+ - Update status: Update the status panel at the bottom of the page, but do not change the queue.

+ - Send batch: Force sending a notification batch without waiting for the next cron run.
+Note that if the number of notifications queue exceeds the maximum number of notifications to send out per cron run, only the maximum number is sent.
+The rest will be queued for the next cron run ir the next manual send batch (whatever happens first),

+ - Truncate queue: Truncate the queue of pending notifications without sending any.

 If you enable node revisions (http://drupal.org/node/320614), the notification e-mail will also mention the name of the last person to